Featuring Jack and Gabriel from SUGAR CRUSH

 Hand in hand, they walked up the stairs, ready for more kisses and tastes of sugar and to celebrate their love.

-If you want to read about Jack and Gabriel's romance, check out SUGAR CRUSH.
+To read Jack and Gabriel's romance, check out SUGAR CRUSH.

 And below is the recipe that Jack made: